Keb-L/blockchain-simulator/README.md

 # blockchain-simulator
 An experimental blockchain simulator written in python.
 Current algorithms available for testing are the Longest Chain Protocol and GHOST.
+Current algorithms in development include Longest Chain With Pool (i.e. Prism v1) and Prism.

 ## Requirements
 - [Python 3](https://docs.python.org/3/)